DMacMakes/dmacdocs/content/en/torrens/ise102/week9/_index.md

 I'll give you a Visual Studio solution today with a library that draws text characters anywhere on screen.

-* It is effectively like changing big pixels in a low resolution bitmap (eg 30x30)
+* It is effectively like changing big pixels on a low resolution screen
 * It can move to and draw at any x,y coordinate in any sequence
     * no left to right, no tabs `\t` or spaces or newlines `\n` needed.
-* Each "pixel" in our "bitmap" is actually a text character drawn to a row/column  spot
+* If you picture the command prompt completely full of text, like a find a word puzzle, those are our text pixels.
+*

 {{< imgcard snake_huge_pixels >}}
 We can make something like this more easily.
+{{< /imgcard >}}

+### Screen Coordinates

+As you know, a computer screen is a big grid of pixels.
+Every time that grid is updated, that's one frame of your game, or 1 hz (hertz).

+Before LCDs computer monitors were, like televisions, cathode ray tubes.
+The shot a beam of electrons at the pixels to change their colour, and they only had one beam, so they had to sweep the screen pixel by pixel.

+{{< imgcard screen_refresh_combined Link "https://api.ed2go.com/CourseBuilder/2.0/images/resources/prod/ac3-1/CRT_Monitors.html" >}}
+As you can see, the beam swept from top left to top right, and continued down the screen row by row.
+{{< /imgcard >}}

+When you draw to a screen in code we use the same coordinates, and textpixel uses this system as well.

+{{< imgcard screen_coords_3_mini_lcd >}}
+A tiny arduino screen
+{{< /imgcard >}}

+{{< imgcard screen_coords_4_pixels >}}
+Pixels at x,y coordinates
+{{< /imgcard >}}

+{{< imgcard fillRect_width_height >}}
+Drawing a filled rectangle
 {{< /imgcard >}}

 ### Download The Example